A pick for every need, from beginners to professional sewing.

 Best for Making Clothes.
 Brother CS5055PRW Project Runway Sewing Machine

-The Brother CS5055PRW sewing machine was the star of the TV Show Project Runway and since then it has become a favorite among younters wanted to take their first steps into making their own clothes and all kinds of projects.
+The Brother CS5055PRW sewing machine was the star of the TV Show Project Runway and since then it has become a favorite among youngsters who want to take their first steps into making their own clothes and all kinds of projects.

-Simply knowing that this is a Brother machine and considering what it would cost you to buy every feet as an extra accessory, you can see how worth it is.
-Keep it clean and well oiled and you’ll have a dress making tool for years to come.
+Simply knowing that this is a Brother machine and considering what it would cost you to buy every presser foot as an extra accessory, you can see how worth it is.
+Keep it clean and well oiled and you’ll have a dress-making tool for years to come.

 - Good price for all the garments you can start creating.